-The Pros And Cons Of Online Chat Rooms
+Pros And Cons Of Online Chat Rooms

-- A chance to meet new people with different views
+- The chance to meet new people with different views

 - Free and easy to use

-- Unbiased opinions
+- Offers unbiased opinions

 - You can't be sure other people are being honest or that they are who they say they are